spencertipping/manhattan-model/README.md

-The command above just re-encodes the frame pairs into a movie, but it's simple enough to use the phase correlation code to generate offsets (and now we migrate the multithreading to rows of the image, rather than separate images):
+The command above just re-encodes the frame pairs into a movie, but it's simple enough to use the phase correlation code to generate offsets (and now we migrate the multithreading to rows of the image, rather than separate images).

+There's one snag to be aware of here.
+Now that we're multithreading inside a single process and sharing an output pipe, every write to stdout needs to be small enough that it will happen atomically.
+I'm going to make this happen by binary-packing the outputs and then unpacking them immediately in the next step, which is fine because everything's numeric.
+This is a bit of an overdue optimization in any case; gzipping numbers in text is kind of egregious.

 ```sh
 $ ni e[ffmpeg -i v1.mp4 -to 00:05 -f image2pipe -c:v png -] \